y2lin1019/BENG183/Group_27/Group_27_final_paper.md

 ![equation3](./equation_3.png =100x20)

-The design matrix element *xjr* is an element that indicates whether a sample *j* is treated or not.
-The GLM fit returns the coefficient *𝜷ir*, which indicates the overall expression strength of the gene.
+The design matrix element *x<sub>jr<sub>* is an element that indicates whether a sample *j* is treated or not.
+The GLM fit returns the coefficient *𝜷<sub>ir<sub>*, which indicates the overall expression strength of the gene.
 The GLMs also return the log2 fold change between treatment and control samples.

 ## **Tutorial** (Coming From FeatureCounts)